ederign/uberfire-docs/docs/gettingStarted/runningUberfireShowcase.md

 ##What next?
 Now that you’ve created and deployed an UberFire app and had some hands-on time with it, why not create a more complex App?
-Our tutorial guide provides a detailed walkthrough to create a Github Clone using Uberfire.
+Our tutorial guide provides a detailed walkthrough to create a Task Manager using Uberfire.